lucasmartins/mailcannon-outpost/Readme.md

   $ . ./env.sh
 ```

-You should be able to and run the wrapper like this:
+You should be able to run the wrapper like this:

 ```bash
   $ be sidekiq -r ./runner.rb --config=config/sidekiq.yml -v